-We have compared the traffic characteristics and fundamental statistical multiplexing behaviors of state-of-the-art multiview (MV) 3-D video representation and encoding with the frame sequential (FS) and side-by-side (SBS) representations encoded with state-of-the-art single-view video encoding.
+We have compared the traffic characteristics and fundamental statistical multiplexing behaviors of state-of-the-art multiview (MV) 3D video representation and encoding with the frame sequential (FS) and side-by-side (SBS) representations encoded with state-of-the-art single-view video encoding.
 We found that the SBS representation, which permits transmission of two-view video with the existing single-view infrastructure, incurs significant PSNR quality degradations compared to the MV and FS representations due to the sub-sampling and interpolation involved with the SBS representation.
 We found that when transmitting small numbers of streams without traffic smoothing, the higher traffic variability of the MV encoding leads to the same transmission bitrate requirements as the less RD efficient FS representation with single-view coding.
 We further found that to reap the benefit of the more RD efficient MV representation and coding for network transport, traffic smoothing or the multiplexing of many streams in large transmission systems is required.

-There are many important directions for future research on the traffic characterization and efficient network transport of encoded 3-D video, and generally multiview video.
-One direction is to develop and evaluate smoothing and scheduling mechanisms that consider a wider set of network and receiver constraints, such as limited receiver buffer or varying wireless link bitrates, or collaborate across several ongoing streams [45], [46].
+There are many important directions for future research on the traffic characterization and efficient network transport of encoded 3D video, and generally multiview video.
+One direction is to develop and evaluate smoothing and scheduling mechanisms that consider a wider set of network and receiver constraints, such as limited receiver buffer or varying wireless link bitrates, or collaborate across several ongoing streams [46], [47].
 Another avenue is to exploit network and client resources, such as caches or cooperating peer clients for efficient delivery of multiview video services.
+Broadly speaking, these effective transmission strategies are especially critical when relatively few video streams are multiplexed as, for instance, in access networks, e.g., [48]-[50], and metro networks, e.g., [51]-[54].
+Moreover, the challenges are especially pronounced in networking scenarios in support of applications with tight real-time constraints, such as gaming [55]-[57] and real-time conferencing and tele-immersion [58]-[60].